The Anne Harrison Award is maintained by ALIA Health Libraries Australia.

 Research projects that will:

-- increase the understanding of health librarianship in Australia, or
+- increase the understanding of health library and information services in Australia, or

-- explore the potential for the further development of health librarianship in Australia
+- explore the potential for the further development of health library and information services in Australia

 Projects to enrich the knowledge and skills of Australian health librarians, to help support: